Lamayuru: The last Buddhist town and a perfectly peaceful destination near Leh!

 My First Visit To Lamayuru

-Our original plan was to stay in Lamayuru for just a night (as a 2-hour journey can take about 6 hours in an Indian oil truck on those roads) but ended up staying in Lamayuru for more days than I can remember.
+Our original plan was to stay there for just a night as a 2-hour journey can take about 6 hours hitchhiking on those roads.
+But we ended up staying in there for 3 days.
 Lamayuru has some kind of charm that grips you the moment you get there.

 The town’s surrounding landscapes, otherwise known as The Moonland, has some kind of meditative power in them.
 You look at them from a distance and you want to keep looking forever.

 I remember when I first visited Lamayuru, there wasn’t much but a couple of homestays and a monastery to eat and drink butter chai.
-But this time as I revisited Lamayuru, things had changed (though, of course, keeping its original charm intact).
+But this time as I revisited the town, things had changed (though, of course, keeping its original charm intact).

-So this time, as I was returning after a motorcycle trip from Shinkula Pass and Zanskar Valley that made me ride from Kargil to Leh, I decided to spend a night in Lamayuru and see how much has the town has changed.
+So this time, as I was returning after completing my Sach Pass itinerary, before further going for Shinkula Pass and Zanskar Valley (that made me ride from Kargil to Leh) I decided to spend a night in Lamayuru and see how much has the town has changed.

-So yea, Lamayuru, in just a 4 years felt different, but it still a pretty good escape from the maddening Leh.
+So yea, in just 4 years the town felt different.
+But it was still a pretty good escape from the maddening Leh.

 If compared to Leh, Lamayuru still offers a quieter and peaceful experience, all while keeping the original feel the same – a 100% Buddhist town, a strong Ladakhi culture, a moonland landscape, a centuries-old monastery, and much more to complete a true Ladakh experience.
-And the best part is, it is located only 2 hours drive from Leh.
+And the best part is, Lamayuru is only 2 hours away from Leh.

 What To See And Do In Lamayuru